arackaf/simple-react-bootstrap/readme.md

-﻿Dirt simple React components.

-These React components implement the Bootstrap components which require more than just css classes, namely `Modal`, `ButtonDropdown`, and `NavBar`.
+﻿These React components implement the Bootstrap components which require more than just css classes, namely `Modal`, `ButtonDropdown`, and `NavBar`.

 Note: these components used to be separate npm installs, namely `simple-react-bootstrap-modal`, `simple-react-bootstrap-navbar`, and `simple-react-bootstrap-button-dropdown`.
 The code is the same, they're just all under one project now, as they probably should have always been.